lorddusk/Parser/README.md

 Parser for Crawlers

+## Run
+run main.py, edit fileList if you want to specificy what you want to parse.

-Create .env with 3 variables
+## Create .env file with 3 variables:

 - DATA_SRC < website where data is stored (Optional, but needs to exist in the .env file)